 The Museum of Science and Industry in Tampa introduced new hurdles for the performance of sheet metal on curvilinear buildings.
 The dome of the spherical shape of the dome would require the metal surface to curve in two directions at once, which is the definition of dual curvatures.
 Similar to a sheet of paper, metal sheets do not want curve in both directions.

 To overcome this obstacle, Zahner and Predock developed a triangulated panel system which would allow smooth dual-curving of the metal surface.
 This project was completed a few years before Zahner would go on to influence the Zahner ZEPPS technology.
 This system provides both the structure and the surface.
 However, this project was pre-ZEPPS, and as such, the project was accomplished using a more rudimentary aluminum substructure.

 The mirror-polish stainless steel used for the project was chosen by the architects to evoke the sky and waters of Tampa Bay, less than twenty miles from the museum.
 The reflective finish creates unexpected lush colors reflected from both the green grounds surrounding the building, as well as the range of tones seen in the skies.

 The mirror surface of the museum creates opportunities for luscious sunset tones across the surface of the metal, as seen above.
 In this case, the triangular panelization of the metal creates visual interest by dividing up the reflected planes, much like pillowed glass or the oil-canning of metal.

-Zahner's expertise was also required for a few other aspects of the museum, including the museum shop, which is clad in a reflective stainless steel surface.
+Zahner’s expertise was also required for a few other aspects of the museum, including the perforated drop ceiling systems, the aluminum peepholes in the south elevation, and the museum shop which is clad in a reflective stainless steel surface.